uw-dims/dims-finalreport/docs/source/outcomes.rst

 portal was achieved.
 Features to support customization of the portal's graphical elements (banner image, default icon image for users who have not loaded their own photo, logo image, and CSS style sheet settings for font and web page colors) were added to support custom branding.
-These playbooks were used to deploy a pilot instance to complete one of the final deliverables of the project.

 As mentioned in the previous section, along with the playbook for installing Trident the ability to backup and restore both the Trident database and the